 Natural causes – 1

 Most of the above are acts of heroic self-sacrifice, the most heroic and the most memorable in my opinion being The Alamo.
-On balance though, my advice to Duke, if he were around today, would boil down to one thing – don’t go near the water and, in the case of the recently discovered death scene in West of the Divide, avoid drinking it at all costs as well.
+On balance though, my advice to Duke, if he were around today, would boil down to one thing – don’t go near the water.